haskell-org/summer-of-haskell/content/ideas/cabal-multiple-libraries.md

 version, author, etc. amazonka is a tightly coupled series of libraries with a common author, and so it makes sense that they want to be distributed together.

-The concerns of (1) have overriden the concerns of (2): amazonka is split into small packages which is nice for end-users, but means that the package maintainer needs to upload 89 packages whenever they need to do a new version.
+The concerns of (1) have overridden the concerns of (2): amazonka is split into small packages which is nice for end-users, but means that the package maintainer needs to upload 89 packages whenever they need to do a new version.